ammaar8/desktop-dashboards/README.md

 # Desktop Dashboards
-### Bringing Dashboards to your desktop to let you keep track of things you want to keep track of - easily.
+### Bringing Dashboards to your desktop to let you keep track of things you want to keep track of - with wallpapers.

 ![](images/sample_dashboard.png)